dougbinks/enkiTS/README.md

 * [C++ 11 version of user threads on Branch UserThread_C++11](https://github.com/dougbinks/enkiTS/tree/UserThread_C++11)

-Note - this is a work in progress conversion from my code for [enkisoftware's](http://www.enkisoftware.com/) Avoyd codebase, with [RuntimeCompiledC++](https://github.com/RuntimeCompiledCPlusPlus/RuntimeCompiledCPlusPlus) removed along with the removal of profiling code.
+Note - this is a work in progress conversion from my code for [enkisoftware](http://www.enkisoftware.com/)'s Avoyd codebase, with [RuntimeCompiledC++](https://github.com/RuntimeCompiledCPlusPlus/RuntimeCompiledCPlusPlus) removed along with the removal of profiling code.

-As this was originally written before widespread decent C++11 support for atomics and threads, these are implemented here per-platform only supporting Windows, Linux and OSX on Intel x86 / x64.
+As this was originally written before widespread decent C++11 support for atomics and threads, these are implemented here per-platform supporting Windows, Linux and OSX on Intel x86 / x64 (also works on ARM iOS and Android but not as well tested).
 [A separate C++11 branch exists](https://github.com/dougbinks/enkiTS/tree/C++11) for those who would like to use it, but this currently has slightly slower performance under very high task throughput when there is low work per task.

 The example code requires C++ 11 for chrono (and for [C++ 11 features in the C++11 branch C++11](https://github.com/dougbinks/enkiTS/tree/C++11) )